4dryy/UPF_TFGRepository/CONTEXT.md

 ### What Is Currently Manual

-The following image analysis features are extracted manually during Step 4:
+The following image analysis features are extracted manually and visually during Step 4:

 - **Artery Segmentation** — Identifying and tracing the coronary artery tree.
 - **Stenosis Quantification** — Measuring the degree of arterial narrowing at each location.
 - **Plaque Quantification** — Characterizing plaque type and extent.
 - **Other Clinical Findings** — Anomalies, calcification scores, and anatomical variants.

-All of these are then manually introduced into the reporting system, one field at a time.
+The expert must recognize findings for all of the previous features for a patient and then manually introduce them into the reporting system, one field at a time.

+In this project we aim to automate some of these feature extractions.

 ---